germancin/Django-Portfolio/README.md

 what this code does is import our .local_settings and if for reason there is an error go a pass that exception

+**Create the local_settings.py file**

+make sure you do not push this file to the repo so this should be added to the .gitignore

+Push the changes to the repo and Pull it form the server

+The next Step is Create the same file ``local_settings.py`` into the server

+Add all the credentials from settings.py file into this file with the secure, allowhost and databases credentials different.

+After adding all credentials in the server side on the ``local_settings.py`` file

+We have to run migrate ont he server side to run de database.

+`` python manage.py migrate ``

+**Let's create ``requirements.txt`` file in order to send it to the server and run all the project dependencies**

+run: ``pip freeze > requirements.txt``

+git push and git pull from server.